Jessica De Lasaux

 In 2015 my friends and colleagues encouraged me to make the transition from student to teacher.
 My initial two hundred hours of training were under Janet Stone, who is based out of San Francisco.
 To complete my foundational yoga teacher training, I was able to travel with Janet to India.
 Through Janet, I was introduced to my first Yoga Therapeutics instructor, Harvey Deutch.
 I completed a 100 hundred hour therapeutic training with Harvey in San Francisco.
 I then launched into an 800 hour, 2.5 year training, in 2017 to become certified as a Yoga Therapist.
 My Yoga Therapy training was held in Marin County through an accredited program with the Stress Management Center.

 I am very excited and honored to be opening an exclusive Yoga Therapy space located in Downtown Napa!
 I began teaching yoga in 2016 at a small yoga studio in Napa called Yoga Passion, until it's unfortunate closure due to the pandemic.
 I currently offer public yoga classes at the new Wellness Center at Stanly Ranch Resort.
-Yoga has become a lifestyle for me, permeating (nearly) every thought and action.
-Practice!
-I enjoy spending my time with my almost 11 year old son, my friends & family, reading, gardening, cooking, and exploring nature.
+Yoga has become a lifestyle, greatly enriching my life, and rippling out to those around me.
+I enjoy spending my time with my almost 11 year old son, my friends & family, reading, gardening, cooking, traveling, and exploring nature.

 My teachers and

 Gurur Brahmā Gurur Viṣṇur Gurur devo Maheśvaraḥ

 Guruḥ sākṣāt paraṁ Brahma tasmai śrī gurave namaḥ